Hejtmus/svelte-fullpage/README.md

 	import FullpageSection from 'svelte-fullpage/src/FullpageSection.svelte'
 	import FullpageSlide from 'svelte-fullpage/src/FullpageSlide.svelte';

-    //Optional, include all titles of your sections, this is also used as number that indicate count of sections const sections = [
+    // Optional, include all titles of your sections const sections = [
         'Home',
         'History',